A Little History

 The Meaning of “Sixpence in Your Shoe”

-Traditionally, the father of the bride presents her with the sixpence (or the penny) just before she walks down the aisle as a gift of good luck.
-Some brides make this token extra special by using a penny from the year they were born or the year they met their one-and-only.
+Traditionally, the father of the bride presents her with the sixpence (or the coin) just before she walks down the aisle as a gift of good luck.
+Some brides make this token extra special by using a penny/coin from the year they were born or the year they met their one-and-only.
 This token is then passed down from one generation to the next, a beautiful keepsake and sentiment.

-While the Evil Eye is a thing of the past, this little wedding rhyme can be an entertaining tradition to follow at your wedding in whatever way works for you.
-Have fun with it as you put the finishing touches on your Special Day.
+This little wedding rhyme can be an entertaining tradition to follow at your wedding in whatever way works for you.
+Have fun with it as you put the finishing touches on your Special Day!